gorakhargosh/watchdog/docs/source/installation.rst

                   ulimit -n 1024

-Windows XP and later
+Windows Vista and later
     The Windows API on Windows XP provides the ReadDirectoryChangesW_ function, which operates in either synchronous or asynchronous mode.
-    |project_name| contains implementations for both approaches.
+    |project_name| currently contains implementation for the synchronous

-    The asynchronous I/O implementation is more scalable, does not depend entirely only on Python threads, and is hence preferred over the synchronous blocking version, which |project_name| isolates from your main thread using Python threads so that your programs do not block.
+    approach and use additional API functionality only available in Windows Vista and later.

     ..
 NOTE:: Since renaming is not the same operation as movement on Windows, |project_name| tries hard to convert renames to